Publisher: 989 Studios

 Third-person shooters weren’t very frequent on PS1 and when they did come by they were usually pretty bad.
 Syphon Filter proved that you can make this genre work on the PS1.
 The game is still really fun today and was way ahead of its time.
 A well-done camera, great lock-on system, a decent story with memorable characters, a kick-ass arsenal of guns, and genius-level design.
 Who would have thought a third-person shooter would be this good in the late 90s?
 Eidetic and 989 Studios did.

-You play as super spy Gabriel Logan who is a CIA agent trying to stop a dangerous terrorist named Eric Rhoemer.
+You play super spy Gabriel Logan who is a CIA agent trying to stop a dangerous terrorist named Eric Rhoemer.
 A Syphon Filter virus that targets specific DNA demographics has been created by a man named Phagan and it is up to you to shut down their operations and stop them from spreading the virus.
 You start out in New York with the streets being shot up by Rhoemer’s thugs.
-There are objectives in each level to complete, but it is way beyond throw this switch, pull this lever or shoot this amount of bad guys.
+There are objectives in each level to complete, but it is way beyond throwing this switch, pulling this lever, or shooting this amount of bad guys.
 You usually have to kill a certain amount of scientists, administer vaccines to victims, disarm bombs, turn off power grids.
 The objectives vary, but what is fun is figuring out how to get there.